 The Uwharrie National Forest provides the only public off-highway vehicle (OHV) or motorized trail system in the Piedmont Region of North Carolina.
 The motorized trails are located in the Badin Lake Recreation Area of the national Forest.
-The Badin Lake OHV Trail Complex is open for motorized recreation for mountain bikes, dirtbikes, ATVs, UTVs, side-by-sides, and full-sized 4-wheel drive vehicles with the purchase of a day or annual pass/permit to be displayed on the vehicle.
-The trail system is open from April 1st to December 15th annually.
-It has 6 trailheads to access the 16 miles of trails.
+The Badin Lake OHV Trail Complex is open for motorized recreation for mountain bikes, e-bikes, dirtbikes, ATVs, UTVs, side-by-sides, and full-sized 4-wheel drive vehicles with the purchase of a day or annual pass/permit to be displayed on the vehicle.
+The trail system is open from April 1st to December 15th annually, however, the actual date may vary depending on what day of the week April 1st and December 15th fall on that year.
+It has 6 trailheads to access the 17 miles of trails.
 Additionally, it is within 1 to 2 miles of developed campgrounds – Arrowhead Campground, Badin Lake Campground, and Badin Lake Group Camp where flush toilets, vault toilets and showers are available for campers.
-Unlicensed and unregistered vehicles cannot be driven on the Forest Roads or through the campgrounds; they must be trailered to a trailhead to be ridden on the OHV trails.
+Unlicensed and unregistered vehicles cannot be driven on the Forest Roads, State Roads, or through the campgrounds; they must be trailered to a trailhead to be ridden on the OHV trails.
 Horseback riding is not allowed on these trails except at designated trail crossings or where both equestrian and motorized use is designated on the trail.

 The trails range from easy to extremely difficult.
-Currently there are 8 trails with plans for more trails in the future.
+Currently there are 9 trails for approximately 17 miles to ride.
 The designated motorized trails are marked with orange diamond markers and are for two-way traffic.
 When the trails open annually on April 1st they remain open 24 hours per day for 7 days a week and can be ridden at night if vehicle has working head lights and tail lights.
 Riders of ATVs and dirt bikes are required to wear a DOT approved helmet for motorized use and eye protection.

 If you have never been to the Badin Lake OHV Trail Complex please heed this advice: